Craig Bellamy: Early life

 Craig Douglas Bellamy was born on 13 July 1979 at the University Hospital of Wales in Cardiff, the second of three boys born to Douglas and Angela Bellamy.
-At the time of his birth, the family lived on Swindon Street near the Splott district of the city, a traditionally working-class environment.
+At the time, the family lived on Swinton Street near the Splott district of the city, a traditionally working-class environment.
 Bellamy's mother worked as a cleaner and his father worked at the nearby Allied Steel and Wire site that overlooked the family home, where he remained until the plant's closure in 2002.
 With both his parents working full-time, Bellamy spent most of his school holidays at his paternal grandmother's home in Adamsdown.
 He suffers from asthma; as a child he made frequent visits to hospital to manage the condition.
-At the age of five, Bellamy and his family moved to the eastern suburb Trowbridge, which is part of a council estate built in the 1960s.
+At the age of five, Bellamy and his family moved to the eastern suburb of Trowbridge, which is part of a council estate built in the 1960s.

-Bellamy's father was a keen football fan who supported Cardiff City and Bellamy's first experience of professional football was watching a Football League Fourth Division match between Cardiff and Newport County during the 1987–88 season, which the home side won 4–0.
+Bellamy's father was a keen football fan who supported Cardiff City and Bellamy's first experience of professional football was watching a Football League Fourth Division match between Cardiff and Newport County at Cardiff's home ground Ninian Park during the 1987–88 season, which Cardiff won 4–0.
 His father played amateur football for local Cardiff-based sides; Bellamy described him as a "sluggish right-back".
-Bellamy's interest in the sport grew rapidly; he regularly attended Cardiff matches at the club's home ground Ninian Park and played in ABC Park near his home with his older brother Paul and his friends.
+Bellamy's interest in the sport grew rapidly; he regularly attended Cardiff City matches at Ninian Park and played in a park near his home with his older brother Paul and his friends.
 Bellamy credits playing against older children as making him "into a better player very quickly".

 He first attended Baden Powell Primary School before switching to Trowbridge Juniors where he joined the school football team at the age of seven.
 Despite being younger than most of the other players, he was selected to play and featured in his first match against Gladstone Primary School.
-Local team Pentwyn Dynamo took an interest in Bellamy but were put off by his small size; his father instead offered to form a team if Bellamy could find enough players.
+Local team Pentwyn Dynamo took an interest in Bellamy but were put off by his small size; his father offered to form a team if Bellamy could find enough players.
 Soon after, the under-10s side of local team Caer Castell FC was formed, and Bellamy scored all four goals in the club's first fixture.
 He was later picked to represent both Cardiff Schools and a Cardiff and District side in national competition.
 He went on to attend Rumney High School, but left the school with no GCSEs.